jeashwor/README_Generator/README.md

 node index.js
 ```
 * Answer questions that follow to generate new README.md file in the newFile folder in this directory.
+    * See gif below description for walk through!

 ## License